-Painting rooms or items in your home is already a complex project on a basic level, but painting certain surfaces can be even more complicated.
-Wood surfaces require some extra steps before painting to ensure a smooth and clean-looking paint job.
+Painting rooms or items in your home is already a complicated project on a basic level, but painting certain surfaces can be even more complex.
+Wood surfaces, for example, require some additional steps before painting to ensure a smooth and clean-looking paint job.

-The first step in preparing for a big painting job is to prep your workspace.
-If you’re painting a wooden wall, baseboards, or moldings, you’ll need to tape off the area so that the paint doesn’t drip or seep onto areas you do not intend to paint.
+Step 1: If you’re painting a wooden wall, baseboards, or moldings, you’ll need to tape off the area so that the paint doesn’t drip or seep onto areas you did not intend to paint.

-Whether you’re painting walls, trim, or a piece of furniture or other individual item, it’s recommended first to lay down a plastic tarp or sheet, followed by a canvas or paper covering, which will minimize slipping during the painting process.
+Step 3: If you’re painting a piece of furniture or other individual item, it’s recommended first to lay down a plastic tarp or sheet, followed by a canvas or paper covering, which will minimize slipping during the painting process.